jota2rz/traktor-obs-sync/README.md

 ## Endpoints
 The web server contains these endpoints:
 (By default at port 8080)
-- `/media` - GET static video files.
+- `/media` - GET static video files with range request support.
 - `/player/{deck}` - GET a HTML player for the deck.
 - `/deck/{deck}` - GET deck data as JSON.
 - `/channel/{channel}` - GET channel data as JSON.